Master of Arts/ Master of Science in Interdisciplinary Studies

 - A proposed list of available courses chosen from two or more departments/divisions/schools totaling a minimum of 30 units, of which at least 15 units must be 5000-level.

 - An indication of whether a thesis or project will be used to complete the graduate program.
 A preliminary description of the thesis topic or research project is to be included.

 - Names and areas of specialization of at least two tenured or tenure-track faculty members’ representative of the disciplines in the proposed study plan who have agreed to serve on the advisory committee for such a degree program.

-- Two letter of recommendation from faculty confirming commitment to serve as a member of the program faculty advisory committee.
-One letter must be from a faculty member willing to serve a committee chair.
+- Two letters of recommendation from faculty confirming commitment to serve as a member of the program faculty advisory committee.
+One letter must be from a faculty member willing to serve as committee chair.

 The Dean of Graduate Studies must approve all programs prior to admission.
-The student’s study plan is subject to University graduate procedures and regulations that govern all graduate degree offering.
+The student’s study plan is subject to University graduate procedures and regulations that govern all graduate degree offerings.

 The goals of the IS program are:

 - To provide opportunities and appropriate advisement for students who choose to develop individualized programs of study to serve their unique career and professional development needs.

 - To provide the means through which the campus' academic community can experiment with new and emerging fields of inquiry.

 Please refer to the Master of Arts/Master of Science in Interdisciplinary Studies Student Advisement Handbook for further information.